Making a claim under the NSW CTP green slip scheme

 There are fixed deadlines to submit a CTP claim for benefits:

-- Within 28 days of the accident, to receive weekly income payments from the accident date
+- Claim within 28 days of the accident to receive weekly income payments from the accident date.

-- Weekly income payments will not be payable from the date of the accident for claims submitted after 28 days
+- Weekly income payments are not usually payable from the date of the accident for claims submitted after 28 days.

-- Within 3 months of the accident, to receive weekly income payments.
+- Claim within 3 months of the accident to receive weekly income payments.

 1. As soon as possible, visit a GP for medical treatment and request a certificate of fitness for work.
 Insurers can approve early treatment (one GP visit and two treatment sessions, such as physiotherapy) whether or not you later put in a full claim.